SIGN IN

 The honest answer is: sometimes, yes.

-But that is not because women “shouldn’t” do cold exposure.
+But not because women shouldn’t cold plunge.

-The reason this whole debate started is because, yes, traditional cold plunge protocols were built around male physiology, athletic recovery, and extreme resilience culture.
+Cold exposure has far too many benefits to rule it out completely.
+The debate exists because many traditional cold plunge protocols were built around male physiology, athletic recovery and extreme resilience culture.

 At ATTIKA, we see cold plunging differently.